tito-arch/BABC-2/content/posts/microsoft-copilot.md

 all the data from your Microsoft Office tools to maybe create updates on the change of stock this week..it may also scan your documents and provide a summary of the whole and other cool things

-We could never think there were possible. lets check how you could use each tool with this embedded to increase your productivity and most importantly save time.
+We could never think there were possible.
+Let's check how you could use each tool with this embedded to increase your productivity and most importantly save time.

-One point to note is that its not the first time microsoft is introducing ai into their tools. many dont remember but before copilot there was **Clippy** an ai which used to assist ................
+One point to note is that it not the first time microsoft is introducing ai into their tools. many dont remember, but before copilot there was **Clippy** an ai which used to assist ................

 that been said we can't compare co-pilot with clippy for obvious reasons.